TKomericki/Rhetos-wiki/What-is-Rhetos.md

 Rhetos comes with the *CommonConcepts* DSL package, a programming language extension that contains many ready-to-use features for building applications.

+IntelliSense is available for Visual Studio.
-[Syntax highlighting](Prerequisites#Configure-your-text-editor-for-DSL-scripts-rhe) is available for Visual Studio Code, SublimeText3 and Notepad++.
+[Syntax highlighting](Prerequisites#Configure-your-text-editor-for-DSL-scripts-rhe) is also available for Visual Studio Code, SublimeText3 and Notepad++.

 ## Why was Rhetos created